What to expect from London shows based on Studio Ghibli films

 The themes of Spirited Away include Shinto-Buddhist ideas, a similar animism to My Neighbour Totoro, the dangers of consumerism, and the journey from childhood to adulthood.

 The stage adaptation of the Oscar-winning Spirited Away premiered in Tokyo in 2022.
-This Japanese production will have its European premiere at the London Coliseum in April 2024, with exact dates to be announced.
+This Japanese production has opened at the London Coliseum, marking its European premiere.

-However, we do know that the original cast, led by Kanna Hashimoto and Mone Kamishiraishi as Chihiro, will perform in the London version, directed by John Caird – whose numerous successful productions include the original Les Misérables.
+The original cast, led by Kanna Hashimoto and Mone Kamishiraishi as Chihiro, are performing in the London version, directed by John Caird – whose numerous successful productions include the original Les Misérables.

-The stage adaptation of Spirited Away will be in Japanese, with English captions.
-As with My Neighbour Totoro, music will play an important role: a live orchestra will play the film’s score by Joe Hisaishi.
+The stage adaptation of Spirited Away is in Japanese, with English captions.
+As with My Neighbour Totoro, music plays an important role: a live orchestra will play the film’s score by Joe Hisaishi.

 You can also expect more jaw-dropping puppetry, by Toby Olié, plus a spectacular set design by Jon Bausor, choreography by Shigehiro Ide, and costumes by Sachiko Nakahara.

-Check back soon for information on Spirited Away tickets on London Theatre.
+Check back for information on Spirited Away tickets on London Theatre.

 Photo credit: My Neighbour Totoro still (Photo courtesy of Studio Ghibli)